wekser/laragram/README.md

 Laragram
 =====

-Laragram extends the capabilities of Laravel and Lumen for rapid implementation in Telegram private chat bot within the REST style.
+This package extend Laravel and Lumen interface for the quick and easy development of Telegram bots in REST style.

 ## Documentation